MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 ## Training a model

-Custom classification models are supported by **v4.0: 2024-02-29-preview, 2024-07-31-preview** and **v3.1: 2023-07-31 (GA)** APIs.
+Custom classification models are supported by the **v4.0 2024-11-30 (GA)** API.
 [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio) provides a no-code user interface to interactively train a custom classifier.
 Follow the [how to guide](../how-to-guides/build-a-custom-classifier.md) to get started.

 When using the REST API, if you organize your documents by folders, you can use the `azureBlobSource` property of the request to train a classification model.